 Temperature influence on juvenile salmonid swimming performance

 Pacific salmon populations in California have rapidly declined in the past century, in large part due to dams and water diversions that block critical habitat and increase water temperatures in remaining habitat.
 Recent work shows that Pacific salmon exposed to high temperatures during incubation have decreased thermal tolerance later in life, impacting their health and survival.
-We will test the hypothesis that fish exposed to high temperatures early in development will exhibit reduced aerobic performance later in life.
-This project will shed light on the mechanistic underpinnings of salmonid declines in California, and will provide valuable information to help inform management decisions and guide recovery plans.
+We tested the hypothesis that fish exposed to high temperatures early in development will exhibit reduced aerobic performance later in life.
+This project sheds light on the mechanistic underpinnings of salmonid declines in California, and provides valuable information to help inform management decisions and guide recovery plans.